Multiday User Equilibrium with Strategic Commuters: Model

+To facilitate the discussion later, we also want to define the norm of the value function.
+Note that it is the relative value between states that matters rather than the absolute value.
+Suppose we add a constant to the value of all states, it will have no influence on the system.
+Therefore, we say that the value function for type $i$, $V^i$, is defined on $\scrR^{M^i}/\scrR$, and the norm for the value function is $\Vert V \Vert_\# = \inf_{\lambda\in\scrR} \Vert V+\lambda \Vert $, where $\Vert \cdot \Vert$ is the $L_2$-norm \citep{gomes2010discrete}.

-\subsection{Population behavior}
+\subsection{Population Behavior}

-For a given initial distribution $\mu_0$, when all commuters act optimally according to the same policy $\pi$ due to the homogeneity, the MF distribution sequence is uniquely determined.
-We call this MF distribution sequence induced by $\pi$, which can be calculated by the flow conservation equation.
-For a given policy $\pi\in \scrS\times\scrP(\scrS)$ and an MF distribution $\mu\in \scrP(\scrS)$, we can define the operator
+Now, suppose we fixed an initial distribution $\mutl^i\in\scrP(\scrS^i)$ for type $i$, when all commuters of type $i$ act optimally according to the same policy sequence $\piseq^i$ due to the homogeneity, the MF distribution sequence of the type is uniquely determined.
+We call this MF distribution sequence induced by $\piseq^i$ from $\mutl^i$, which can be calculated by the flow conservation equation.
+For a policy $\pi\in \scrS^i\times\scrP(\scrS^i)$ and an MF distribution $\mu\in \scrP(\scrS^i)$, we first define the following operator: